 Although located off the Strip technically, The Signature at MGM Grand is connected to the MGM Grand, and thus, the Strip via an enclosed walkway.

-An honorable mention, Linq offers a handful of “Poolside Cabana” Rooms that have a sliding door that opens to your own personal poolside cabana.
+An honorable mention, LINQ offers a handful of “Poolside Cabana” Rooms that have a sliding door that opens to your a private poolside cabana.

-While not a traditional balcony, this could be a legit option for those looking for easy access to the outdoors.
-See more details on Linq’s Poolside Cabana room, and check rates for your dates here.
+While not a traditional balcony, this could be a legitimate option for those looking for easy access to the outdoors.

 Other Las Vegas Hotels With Balconies